Prairie dock

 Spread: 1-3'

-Flowering period: July to September
+Flowering period: August

 As with other plants in the Asteraceae family, what appears to be prairie dock’s flower is in fact a flower cluster, or “flowerhead,” consisting of petal-like ray flowers which encircle a group of diminutive disk flowers.
-Prairie dock attracts a variety of floral visitors – from bee flies to hummingbirds – and owing to the narrow tubular shape of its disk flowers, long-tongued pollinators like bumblebees have favored access (8).
+Prairie dock attracts a variety of floral visitors – from bee flies to hummingbirds – and owing to the narrow tubular shape of its disk flowers, long-tongued pollinators like bumblebees have favored access.
 Prairie dock’s seeds are consumed by goldfinches, and these and other songbirds utilize the plant’s tall stems as a place to perch.

-Due to their impressive height, the plant’s flowering stalks sometimes have a tendency to lean, especially in windy areas.
+Due to their impressive height (up to 10’), the plant’s flowering stalks sometimes have a tendency to lean, especially in windy areas.
 This can be remedied by cutting the stalks down to the base of the plant in early July, when they are about 2-3 feet tall.
 The stalks will then regrow to a height of approximately 4 feet and will be resistant to leaning and getting blown over.
 Plants treated in this manner will then bloom at the usual time for this species, i.e., late August.

-Photo by Ashley Keesling.
+Photos by Ashley Keesling.